*SHORTLISTED FOR THE 2022 BARBELLION PRIZE*

 As heard on BBC Radio 4 Book of the Week

-An eye-opening account of how robotics, computing and AI are altering our understanding of what it means to be human – from the bestselling author of Anatomy of a Soldier
+An eye-opening account of disability, identity and how robotics and AI are altering our understanding of what it means to be human – from the bestselling author of Anatomy of a Soldier

 Harry Parker's life changed overnight when he lost his legs to an IED in Afghanistan.
 His rehabilitation took him into an often surprising landscape of a very human kind of hacking, and he wondered – are all humans becoming hybrids?